oldcrazyeye/nitebird_ddp_esphome/README.md

 # nitebird_ddp_esphome
-esphome yaml config for nitebird 4 channel RGBW smart wifi bulbs with ddp protocol for contol by wled
+Esphome yaml config for Nitebird/Gosund 4 channel RGBW smart wifi bulbs with ddp protocol for contol by Wled.
+Big thanks to Tony-Fav and Kauf